My name is Theodora. And I’m a recovering nomad.

 I write about the apparent mundanity of leading a life less ordinary, of rolling into a new, foreign town and finding an apartment, reacquiring the art of driving in Lebanon’s unforgiving traffic, or grappling with the temptations of social media and persistent cretins in a pizza joint in Bali.

 I stick up photos of fabulous, crazy and just plain bizarre places we’ve visited.
-I rant about topics from politics to books and films, and I share the odd embarrassing sex story.
+I rant about topics from politics to books and films, I share the odd embarrassing sex story, and I produce useful posts on things we’ve done, too.

 You can enter your email here to get new posts in your inbox just as soon as I finish writing them (I’m typically some time behind my life):